-Uncle Buck offers short-term loans of up to £1,000, repaid over 4 or 6 months, that are designed to cover emergency expenses.
+Uncle Buck entered into administration as of March 2020.
+Prior to going out of business, Uncle Buck offered short-term loans of up to £1,000, repaid over 4 months or 6 months designed to cover emergency expenses.

-Uncle Buck is a direct lender (rather than a broker) which has been trading since 2004 and is authorised by the Financial Conduct Authority (FCA).
+Uncle Buck was a direct lender (rather than a broker) which traded from 2004 until March 2020, authorised by the Financial Conduct Authority (FCA).

-Unlike traditional “payday” loans, where the amount you borrow would be due in one single repayment on your payday, an Uncle Buck loan splits repayment into manageable monthly instalments over a 4 or 6 month term.
-That can be handy, but don’t forget that the longer you take to repay a loan, the more it costs you overall.
+Unlike traditional “payday” loans, where the amount you borrow would be due in one single repayment on your payday, an Uncle Buck loan split repayment into manageable monthly instalments over a 4 or 6 month term.

-How do Uncle Buck’s loans hold up against the competition?
+How did Uncle Buck’s loans hold up against the competition?

 We compare payday/short-term loans from

-How does a short term loan from Uncle Buck work?
+How did a short term loan from Uncle Buck work?

-Uncle Buck’s online calculator enables you to select your loan amount and loan term, plus your preferred repayment day.
-You will then get a good idea of how much the loan would cost you each month and overall.
+Uncle Buck’s online calculator enabled you to select your loan amount and loan term, plus your preferred repayment day.
+You would then get a good idea of how much the loan would cost you each month and overall.

-Applications are submitted online, after which Uncle Buck will complete an eligibility, creditworthiness and affordability assessment.
-Using your personal details, employer details, bank details and address history, as well as details of income and expenditure information, Uncle Buck will ensure your loan repayments are affordable and approve or decline your application accordingly.
+Applications were submitted online, after which Uncle Buck would complete an eligibility, creditworthiness and affordability assessment.
+Using your personal details, employer details, bank details and address history, as well as details of income and expenditure information, Uncle Buck would ensure your loan repayments were affordable and approve or decline your application accordingly.

-Funds for applications approved between 7am-7pm will be sent within 15 minutes, and applications approved after 7pm will be sent the following day.
+Funds for applications approved between 6am-11pm were sent within 15 minutes, and applications approved after 11pm were sent the following day.

-Like most payday/short-term lenders, Uncle Buck use a Continuous Payment Authority (CPA) to take your payment automatically on the repayment date you choose during your application.
+Like most payday/short-term lenders, Uncle Buck used a Continuous Payment Authority (CPA) to take your payment automatically on the repayment date you chose during your application.

 What is a Continuous Payment Authority (CPA)?With a CPA you give a company permission to withdraw money from your account on a regular basis.